KrumpetPirate/AAXtoMP3/README.md

 * grep Some OS distributions do not have it installed.
 * sed Some OS versions will need to install gnu sed.
 * mp4art used to add cover art to m4a and m4b files.
 Optional
+* mediainfo used to add additional media tags like narrator.
+Optional

 ## OSX
 Thanks to thibaudcolas, this script has been tested on OSX 10.11.6 El Capitan.
 YMMV, but it should work for